felix-clark/ndarray-glm/README.md

 a step-halving procedure applied when the next iteration of guesses does not increase the likelihood.

+Much of the logic is done at the type/trait level to avoid compiling code a user does not need and to allow general implementations that the compiler can optimize in trivial cases.

 At the moment the master branch of `ndarray-linalg` along with `blas-src = 0.6` is required to pass CI, but this precludes publishing new versions of this crate.
 For the time being you may see some version mismatches in the